OpenAT/online/addons-own/fso_rest_api/sphinx_doc/_build/html/_sources/index.rst.txt

 Welcome to the documentation of the `Fundraising Studio <https://www.datadialog.net>`__ Rest API.
 To get an overview we suggest to jump right into the :ref:`introduction`!

+.. attention:: This documentation is in beta stage.
+Therefore some parts are still missing and details may change in further releases!

 .. toctree::
    :maxdepth: 2